blackeclipsevii/scrollcaster/README.md

 // install the dependencies
 npm install

-// build the release app
+// build just the typescript files for development npm run buildts

-npm run build
+// OR build the release app (runs buildts and package) npm run build
 ```